Segmentation & Targeting INSIGHTS

 Last week I referenced a NY Times article spotlighting high-profile retailers that blew it with targeting that backfired.
 Part 1 of my little series was about Convenience without Constraint (Blog #17).

 This week is on Initiating Intimacy.
-Repeated handshakes and courteous courtship create intimacy and mutual expectation, and they drive response
+Repeated handshakes and courteous courtship create intimacy and mutual expectation, and they drive response revenues.

 Put Your Hand Out.
 Keep finding new opportunities to offer your hand.
 Here are some hand-shaking opportunities to give your customer: